 Michael McGuinness brings his more than two decades of experience on high-profile transactions to his work for clients of the Firm.
-For more than 20 years, Michael's practice has focused on managing cross-border M&A transactions, including across Latin America in Brazil, Chile, Colombia, Mexico, and Peru.
+Over the course of his career, his practice has focused on managing global cross-border M&A transactions, including across Europe and Latin America.
 Prior to returning to private practice in 2009, Michael also held several prominent roles at GE, including general counsel of one of its industrial business units.
+Michael currently serves as an independent director of the board and member of the audit committee of LatAmGrowth SPAC (Nasdaq: LATGU), a publicly traded blank check company targeting high-growth businesses operating in Latin America.

 Michael's experience while at Jones Day includes representing Verizon in its $5 billion sale of its wireless tower portfolio to American Tower, J&F Investimentos in its attempted $4 billion sale of Brazilian pulp & paper company Eldorado to Celulosa Arauco, and Signature Aviation in its $1.4 billion sale of Ontic to CVC Capital Partners.
 Prior to joining the Firm, Michael represented GE in its $4.3 billion acquisition of the aviation business of Avio S.p.A.; GrupoSura in its approximately $3.6 billion acquisition of ING's Latin America pensions, life insurance, and investment operations; and Anglo American plc in its $5.4 billion sale to Mitsubishi of a 24.5% stake in Anglo American Sur, a Chilean copper mining company.

 The following represents experience acquired prior to joining Jones Day.